Trainers

 You may have already applied the principles of classical conditioning to your dog.
 If your dog enjoys going for walks and associates seeing his leash being removed from it’s usual spot, he may become excited just by seeing the leash.

 Another example of classical conditioning occurs when a new puppy owner takes his pup for a walk.
 You may encounter another dog and instinctively tighten your hold on the leash.
-The unintentional result can be your dog mirroring your tense, protective behavior when he sees another dog on a walk.
+The unintentional result can be your that dog will begin mirroring your tense, protective behavior when he sees another dog on a walk.

 Operant Conditioning